Jakooob14/Not-Enough-PvP/README.md

 # Not Enough PvP
 Hello, this is my first ever mod for Minecraft so don't expect anything big.
+This mod is for **Fabric**.

 For now, the only feature is to show what armor piece you're missing.